£0.00

 Originating from the Latin ‘stilus,’ an instrument for writing or a form of expression, the term ‘style’ was used to describe – according to Hegel’s Philosophy of History – architecture, art performances, fashion creations, and later as visual expressions of a subculture.

-A style is a distinctive way of performing an act or designing an object recognizable through its descriptive and normative usages, aesthetic patterns, motifs, materials, and colours, and present in various applications such as the rock style of music, the French style of cooking, the Gothic style of dresses, or the Victorian style of architecture.
+A style is a distinctive way of performing an act or designing an object recognizable through its descriptive and normative usages, aesthetic patterns, motifs, materials, and colours, and present in various applications such as the rock style of music, the French style of cooking, the Gothic style of suits, or the Victorian style of architecture.

 Style, rooted in 'stilus,' encompasses distinctive expressions in various fields like music, cooking, fashion, and architecture.